gilbertfrancois/object-color-tracker/README.md

 - Sample radius: The patch size for measuring the colour range.
 - Low pass filter: Weak filter that adds a little bit of smoothing.
 Disable this feature if you think there is too much lag.

+## Prebuild Binary

+A ready-to-run binary is available for macOS and can be downloaded from the [releases](https://github.com/gilbertfrancois/object-color-tracker/releases) page.

 ## Compile